leomarcov/labadmin/README.md

 # Install
 Once downloaded or cloned the project, labadmin must be configured and installed in admin and each student host.

-## Create a config file for each classroom
+## Create a config files
   * Each classroom must be defined in a config file and placed in `labadmin/configs/` directory.
 This file is a Bash script where config variables are defined.
-  * You can use the provided [configs/test](labadmin) file as template.
+  * You can use the provided [configs/test](configs/test) file as template.
-  * Most important varialbes are:
+  * Most important config varialbes are:
     * `winrmuser` / `winrmpass` / `winrmport` for WinRM autentication and connection.
     * `sshuser` / `sshport` / `sshpubkey` / `sshprivatekey` for SSH autentication and connection.
     * `macs[]` array with the MAC address of hosts.
 The array is indexed by ID host, each host will be identificated with this number.
 Any number should be used, but it's recommended use simple numbers, for example use 32 for computer in a row 3 column 2.